Overview

 Play-to-airdrop is not the same as guaranteed P2E.
 A testnet, points campaign, or beta event can reward early users, but the reward may never arrive, may be restricted by eligibility rules, or may have little market value when it does.
 Treat airdrop participation as uncertain until the tokens are in your wallet and liquid.

-The key distinction is who funds the rewards.
+The key question is who funds the rewards.
 If earnings come mostly from new players buying starter assets, the model is fragile by design.
 If earnings come from real demand for items, access, entertainment, or competition, the economy has a stronger structural reason to exist.

 What To Check Before Playing a Play-To-Earn (P2E) Game